 “How to Initiate a Friends with Benefits Situation”: GQ

-“It’s normal to want casual sex,” insists Sophia Benoit, in an article coaching people on how to bring up the idea of sleeping together with a friend.
-She goes on to reassure us: “you’re probably not going to ruin a friendship by respectfully suggesting a low-key bone sesh.”
+“It’s normal to want casual sex,” insists Sophia Benoit, in an article coaching people on how to bring up the idea of sleeping with a friend.
+She goes on to reassure us: “You’re probably not going to ruin a friendship by respectfully suggesting a low-key bone sesh.”
 Why?
-Because everybody’s after random hookups and a “friend” isn’t going to be creepy or weird.
+Because everybody’s after random hookups, and a “friend” isn’t going to be creepy or weird.

 Here, again, is this idea that our sexual urges must be gratified at all costs.
 Rather than viewing sex as something special and important, popular magazines are now coaching us to give in to our sexual “needs” as frequently as possible.
 We “deserve” it!
 (In which case we probably also deserve the STDs and failed relationships that will ultimately result from this lifestyle choice as well.)

 Benoit insists that “friends with benefits” relationships are “worth it.”
 She explains, “They’re a great way to get fun, safe, and quality sex if you aren’t in a good place in your life for a relationship.”
 But, if you aren’t in a good place in your life for a relationship, you’re not in a good place in your life for having sex!